4lbi3/memento-mcp-extended/docs/detailed-project-analysis.md

 - **openNodes()**: Retrieves specific entities by name with related relations
 - **search()**: Advanced search with semantic, hybrid, and keyword options

+**4.1 Search Observability Enhancements:**
+- Search results now include a `searchType` flag (`semantic`, `hybrid`, or `keyword`) plus an optional `fallbackReason` that describes why semantic/hybrid search was replaced.
+- The new `searchDiagnostics` payload bundles `requestedSearchType`, `actualSearchType`, embedding coverage stats, vector/query timings, and the fallback chain so clients can signal degraded modes to downstream systems.
+- `strictMode` allows callers to enforce semantic-only results by throwing whenever `searchType` falls back to `keyword`, enabling transparent migration for clients that can’t tolerate silent degradation.

+**4.2 Migration Guidance for Search Consumers:**
+- Treat `fallbackReason` as a signal for instrumentation or user-facing messaging.
+For example, log or surface `embedding_service_not_configured` / `vector_store_unavailable` before showing keyword matches.
+- Use `searchType` and `searchDiagnostics` to decide whether to retry with different settings, or to escalate incidents when `actualSearchType !== requestedSearchType`.
+- Remember to guard `searchType === 'keyword'` before assuming full semantic quality; the diagnostics payload contains timing and coverage — don’t ignore it.

 **5. Temporal Features:**
 - **getEntityHistory()**: Retrieves complete version history for entities
 - **getRelationHistory()**: Retrieves complete version history for relations